Zziwa Kennedy: Career

 In 1998, Kennedy started acting with the Ebonies drama actors.
 He featured in many of the popular group's TV series including Diamond ring, Bibawo, and That’s Life Mwatu, Kitobero Alacat.

-His work in the hairdressing industry started in 2010, when he enrolled at the Tina Bchool of beauty in Kampala.
+His work in the hairdressing industry started in 2010, when he enrolled at the Tina School of beauty in Kampala.
 After a short stint at the school, he went on to open his first salon, a makeshift structure, in Gayaza.
 This was opened using a little savings from his college days.

 In October 2015, Kennedy started the Hair by Zziwa studio, a hair and nail clinic based at Krisna Mart mall, Kampala.

 In Uganda, he has worked with major celebrities and public figures, including Winnie Byanyima, Iryn Namubiru, Judith Heard, Jose Chameleone, Bebecool, Leila Kayondo, Brian Ahumuza, Kim Swagga, South African Designer David Tlale, Ghana's Deborah Vanessa, Miss Vimbai, Juliana Kanyomozi, Vera Sidika, Deedan Rema Namakula, Princess Nassolo of Buganda, Nancy Kacungira and Seanice Kacungira.

 He has launched a line of human hair extensions and hair growth accelerator products.